Reason231/NodeJS-Sangam/Part-2/4.Social Media MicroService/api-gateway/readme.md

 ## Note
 - All other services, will be run through the api-gateway like it's the main door.
 - It targets individual proxy which target individuals services.
+- Run the "auth-service" while running the "api-gateway"

 ## Steps for api-gateway folder
 1. Open the terminal of this folder